New & Used Cadillac CTS: In Depth

 GET A FREE PRICE QUOTE

 The Cadillac CTS is a mid-size luxury sedan that competes with the Mercedes-Benz E-Class, Audi A6, and the BMW 5-Series.
 The 2014 redesigned CTS has grown in size, thanks to the introduction of the compact ATS sport wagon.
-The CTS sits below the XTS in the Cadillac range.
+The CTS sits underneath the XTS in the Cadillac range.

 Read The Car Connection's full coverage of the 2014 Cadillac CTS.